PrathamSharma1510/Feedback_Nexus/README.md

-Here's a comprehensive README file for your Feedback Nexus project.
-This README includes sections on functionality, features, setup, and more, making it informative and useful for developers and users alike.

----

 # Feedback Nexus

 Welcome to **Feedback Nexus**, a platform revolutionizing feedback collection.
 Perfect for educators and professionals, our tool enables anonymous feedback, ensuring honest and constructive responses.
 With personalized dashboards and unique sharing links, Feedback Nexus offers a seamless, secure way to engage with your audience, enhancing growth and learning.